CloudChaser08/CloudChaser08/README.md

 ## Data Types

 ### HCPCS

-Table I use to look up the description of the procedure code- in this case specifically HCPCS codes HCPCS are alphanumeric codes
+This is used to look up the description of procedure codes, in this case specifically HCPCS codes.
+HCPCS are alphanumeric codes.

-Pronounced “hick picks”
+Pronounced "hick picks."

 ### ICD9 (CMS32_*)